terraformdns/terraform-aws-route53-recordsets/README.md

 required arguments, and may use a different internal structure that could cause recordsets to be removed and replaced by the next plan.

+Although this module can in principle support any record type that Route53 would accept, its own logic is focused on the following record types and so other record types may misbehave or may see different behavior in future
+releases:

+* `A`
+* `AAAA`
+* `CNAME`
+* `DNAME`
+* `MX`
+* `NS`
+* `SRV`
+* `TXT`

 ## Arguments

-- `route53_zone_id` is the id of the zone to add records to.
+- `route53_zone` is the the zone to add records to.
+The easiest way to populate this is to assign your existing `aws_route53_zone` or `data.aws_route53_zone` resource directly, though at minimum it requires only an object with `id` and `name` attributes.

   Any existing records in this zone that do not conflict with given recordsets will be left unchanged.
 - `recordsets` is a list of DNS recordsets in the standard `terraformdns` recordset format.

-This module requires the `aws` provider.
+This module requires a default configuration for the `hashicorp/aws` provider.

 ## Limitations